ManugnyaPapakari/AI-Based-Text-to-Image-Generation-System/README.md

 ![Generated Output](text-to-image-demo.png)

 # AI-Based Text-to-Image Generation System

 ## Overview
 This project is an AI-powered Text-to-Image Generation System developed using Stable Diffusion, Gradio, and Python.
-The system converts user-provided text prompts into generated images using deep learning and generative AI techniques.
+The application converts user-provided text prompts into AI-generated images using deep learning and generative AI techniques.
+It provides an interactive and user-friendly interface for generating creative visual outputs efficiently using GPU-supported environments like Google Colab.

 ## Features
 - Generate images from text prompts